I’ve been hosting conferences on living, retiring, and investing overseas for more than 30 years.

-“I’ve been reading you for years.
+“Kathleen, I’ve been reading you for years.
 I’m here because I’m hoping something that you’ll say over the coming four days will inspire me to get off my derrière and finally do something.
 It’s time for me to stop reading and take action.
 I came here for you to give me a push…”

-We’re doing our best.
+We’re doing our best…

-“Our situation is a little different than most people here, probably.
-We aren’t here to consider options for where to retire overseas someday.
+“We aren’t here to consider options for where to retire overseas someday.
 We need a place to move right now.
 Our house sold more quickly than we expected.
 Now we’re renting a small apartment.
 We have sold everything.
 We have no ties.
 We’re ready to go!”

-“We’re thinking about Panama.
+“Kathleen, we’re thinking about Panama.
 Our plan is to go down there, rent a home for six months, and see what we think.
 If we like it, we’ll stay longer.
 If not, we’ll look for someplace else…”

 Great plan.
 Love the flexible attitude…

-“I’m so glad to hear the discussions from all these people who have made multiple moves.
+“Kathleen, I’m so glad to hear the discussions from all these people who have made multiple moves.
 I think that’s what suits me.
 My husband and I have moved many times to many different countries.
 Now that we’re retiring, I think that’s what we need to continue doing… moving around.
 I think we’d be bored moving to just one place…”